TejaswiniGugananthan/Circulate-the-values-of-N-variables/README.md

 Anaconda - Python 3.7
 ## ALGORITHM:
 ### Step 1:
+import def circulate
 ### Step 2:
+prepare the lists from each linear equations and assign in np.array()
 ### Step 3:
 Get the value from the user for the number of rotation
 ### Step 4:
 Using the slicing concept rotate the list

 ### Step 5:
+add coding to input value
 ### Step 6:
+print the coding to get answer
 ## PROGRAM:
 ```python
 ### Program to circulate N values.